oraclize/docs/source/index.html.md

 ## Welcome to Oraclize's documentation!

-Oraclize is a [provably-honest oracle](# "(the amount of trust involved is close to zero)") service enabling smart contracts to access the Internet.
+Oraclize is a <u title="(the amount of trust involved is close to zero)">provably-honest oracle</u> service enabling smart contracts to access the Internet.

 We are platform-agnostic by providing an abstraction interface to all the major smart-contracts capable platforms out there (Bitcoin and Ethereum for now).
 We think that it's just by throwing tons of meaningful data into the blockchain jar that the smart contracts industry can flourish and many useful applications can finally come to life.